 "Luminous and thrilling. . . .
 The concise lambent quality of Friedman's prose is as sensual as the evocative descriptions of erotic obsessions and encounters.
 Profoundly moving, Setting the Lawn on Fire manages that difficult balance of being both incredibly sexy and incredibly sorrowful."Alistair McCartney, The Advocate

 Mack Friedman is author of Strapped for Cash: A History of American Hustler Culture.
 His essays have been featured at the Center for Exploratory and Perceptual Art and the Leslie-Lohman Gallery, and his performance art has been showcased at the Andy Warhol Museum.
 His stories have appeared in the anthologies Between Men, Wonderlands,, and Barnstorm.
 He has contributed to the magazines Out Traveler and $pread, among others.
 This is his first novel.
 He lives in Pennsylvania.There is a press kit available for the cloth edition of Setting the Lawn on Fire.
-Inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
+Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
 (If you want to examine a book for possible course use, please see Course Books in the left sidebar.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)

 LC: 2005005441 PS